keyurahuja/jeevi/README.md

 By partnering with us, you're not just providing a unique dining experience; you're contributing to a global cause.
 Let’s create a positive impact together!

+## Please Remember

+**We believe in the power of mindful sharing.** Enjoy your meal and the company of your loved ones without distractions.
+[Project Name] is designed to fit seamlessly into your dining experience.
+Use those quiet moments between courses to explore and share our engaging content.

+**Remember, your social connections are precious.** If you're engrossed in conversation, feel free to save our messages for later.
+There's always another opportunity to spread joy and make a difference.
+Let's create a balance between connecting with others and giving back to the world.

 ## Contact Us

 For general inquiries or feedback, please contact us at **contact@jeevi.co**.